larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 subjective judgement calls.
 Behaviors not listed here might require moderation, and it is not possible to write a complete list of all such behaviors.

-Unsolicited bulk e-mail is considered disruptive, and thus within the moderation scope, but actions taken against it are not considered moderation actions and don't trigger a requirement for reporting the action to the originator or to the IESG.